GropingChour/godot3_taptap_ios_plugin/README.md

 - THEMISLite - Encryption library
 - Resource bundles (Login & Compliance UI)

-**Requirements**:
+## Requirements

 - iOS 12.0 or later
 - Xcode 14.0 or later with Swift support
 - **Always Embed Swift Standard Libraries must be enabled** (TapTap SDK uses Swift)

 **Note:** iOS plugins are only effective on iOS (either on a physical device or in the Xcode simulator).
 Their singletons will *not* be available when running the project from the editor, so you need to export your project to test your changes.

 ## Quick Start